game8078/SV08-Stealthchanger/README.md

 + Setup Canbus Network
 - Flash Toolboard MCU
 * Change Belts
++ Build Toolheads
-+ Add Stealthchanger Shuttle and Your Choice of Toolhead
+- Add Stealthchanger Shuttle and Your Choice of Toolhead
-- Add Tap Features
+* Add Tap Features
-* Tune Printer With One Toolhead
++ Tune Printer With One Toolhead
-+ Add Docks
+- Add Docks
-- Add StealthChanger Sofware
+* Add StealthChanger Sofware
-* Add Tools
++ Add Tools
-+ Tune Printer
+- Tune Printer

 # SV08-2020-Extrusion-Mount-Stealthchanger
 An addition to the Stealthchanger tool changer that allows for the SV08 to have a piece of 2020 extrusion mounted in the top of the printer for the docks used by Stealthchanger.